rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant Preparation.md

 Location: Office365/Exchange Admin Center//Recipients/Groups/Mail-enabled security.
 1. Click 'Add Group'
 2. Select 'Mail-enabled security' select next.
-3. Give the group a reasonable name like 'impersonation', 'o365migration', or 'mig'
+3. Give the group a reasonable name like 'impersonation', 'o365migration', or 'migration'
 4. Give the group a reasonable description: Use for mail box impersonation by migration@clientdomain.com.
 5. Assign 'migration@clientdomain.com' as the owner.
 Select Next.
 6. Select next on 'add members' we will add members later with a power shell script.